 Proper interview etiquette is important.
 Remember to greet the receptionist, your interviewer, and everyone else you meet politely, pleasantly, and enthusiastically.

-There are also specific etiquette tips depending on the type of interview you have.
-Read here for tips on handling a lunch or dinner interview, a panel interview, a phone interview, and a video interview.
+There are also specific etiquette tips depending on the type of interview you have, for example, a lunch or dinner interview, a panel interview, a phone interview, or a video interview.

-It's important to know where you need to go for your job interview – ahead of time.
+If you're interviewing in-person, it's important to know ahead of time where you need to go for your job interview.
 That way, you'll avoid running late to the interview.
-Use Google Maps or another app to get directions if you're not sure where you are going.
+Use Google Maps or a similar app to get directions if you're not sure where you are going.

 Program your GPS, if you have one, so you can find the best route to the company.
-Check on parking, if it's an issue.
+Check on parking, if it's likely to be an issue.

 During a job interview, listening is just as important as answering questions.
 If you're not paying attention, you're not going to be able to give a good response.